 Courtesy of the Department of Applied Physics, University of Twente

-Snapping shrimp are crustaceans that are found in tropical and temperate seas.
+Snapping shrimp are crustaceans that are widely distributed throughout tropical and temperate seas.
 These shrimp, usually a muddy green color, grow to about 5 cm (2 inches) long.
-Their most noticeable physical feature is a claw that can grow to be half the size of the entire body length.
+Their most noticeable physical feature is a claw that is significantly larger than the other.
 It is this claw that gives snapping shrimp their most remarkable attribute.
 A snapping shrimp will quickly close its claw to produce a loud “snap” as a way to stun its prey, deter predators, and communicate with others.
-For at least one species of snapping shrimp, the actual sound is generated by the formation and subsequent popping of a bubble, and not by the physical contact of the claw striking together.
-The bubble appears when the shrimp closes the two parts of the enlarged claw at lightning speed, causing the water to cavitate.
+Sound is produced by the popping of a bubble that is produced when the larger claw opens and closes rapidly.
+Muscle contraction of the enlarged claw causes it to close at such a high speed that the water cavitates, forming a vapor bubble.
+Sound is produced when the bubble collapses.
 Scientists have also found that light is produced when the bubble pops due to the high temperatures and pressure inside the bubble.
 Alpheus heterochaelis is the only known species to produce sound using this cavitation process.
 The combined sound of large aggregations of snapping shrimp is so prevalent in certain areas of the world that it interferes with interferes with underwater communications and research.